contentful/apps/apps/slack/README.md

   body: {
     workspaceId: 'slack-workspace-id',
     channelId: 'channel-id',
-    message: 'This message was sent from my custom Contentful app' }
+    message: 'This message was sent from my custom Contentful app', },
-})
+});
 ```

 ## Support and feature requests